Baylor vs. Alabama Predictions & Picks - Women's NCAA Tournament First Round

 Baylor Performance Insights

-- The Crimson Tide are outscoring opponents by 10.1 points per game, with a +303 scoring differential overall.
-They put up 69.9 points per game (86th in college basketball) and give up 59.8 per outing (67th in college basketball).
+- The Bears' +287 scoring differential (outscoring opponents by 9.3 points per game) is a result of scoring 72 points per game (58th in college basketball) while giving up 62.7 per contest (131st in college basketball).

+- Baylor's offense has been less effective in Big 12 matchups this year, averaging 69.6 points per contest, compared to its overall average of 72 PPG.

+- The Bears are putting up 73.1 points per game when playing at home.
+Away from home, they are averaging 70 points per contest.

 © 2023 Data Skrive.
 All rights reserved.